apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 ## Prerequisites

 * You must have a running Kubernetes cluster with access configured to it using [kubectl](https://kubernetes.io/docs/user-guide/prereqs/).
-If you do not already ahve a working Kubernetes cluster, you may setup a test cluster on your local machine using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
+If you do not already have a working Kubernetes cluster, you may setup a test cluster on your local machine using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
-* You must have appropriate permissions to create and list pods & nodes on the cluster.
-You can verify that you can list these resources by running `kubectl get nodes` and `kubectl get pods` which should give you a list of nodes and pods (if any) respectively.
+* You must have appropriate permissions to create and list [pods](https://kubernetes.io/docs/user-guide/pods/), [nodes](https://kubernetes.io/docs/admin/node/) and [services](https://kubernetes.io/docs/user-guide/services/) in your cluster.
+You can verify that you can list these resources by running `kubectl get nodes`, `kubectl get pods` and `kubectl get svc` which should give you a list of nodes, pods and services (if any) respectively.
-* You must have an uncompressed spark distribution with Kubernetes support, or build one from [sources](https://github.com/apache-spark-on-k8s/spark).
+* You must have an extracted spark distribution with Kubernetes support, or build one from [source](https://github.com/apache-spark-on-k8s/spark).

 ## Setting Up Docker Images